Managing Director and CEO

 Alan holds a Bachelor of Science (Business Administration) degree from the University of Bath and is also a member of the Australian Institute of Company Directors.

-Joanne Taylor was appointed Executive General Manager of Retail, Brand and Culture in August 2020.
+Joanne Taylor was appointed Executive General Manager of Consumer and B2B in August 2020.
 She is responsible for Ampol’s retail business, human resources, brand and marketing, and internal communications.

 Joanne, who joined Ampol in 2016, has over 20 years’ experience in the retail, QSR, hospitality and manufacturing sectors, and brings significant experience in operations, supply chain, communications and human resources to Ampol.